 Although the sediment removal associated with this alternative will result in a potentially significant impact to the visual character of the Proposed Project site, the degree of contrast will be reduced in comparison to the Proposed Project due to the reduction in excavation area and associated sediment removal activities.
-In addition, approximately 44.43 acres of the approximately 120.42 acres of the Proposed Project site will be left undisturbed.
+In addition for Alternative 3, Configuration D, Option1, approximately 44.43 acres of the approximately 120.42 acres of the Proposed Project site will be left undisturbed.
 This will include swaths along the west and east sides of the site and in the center of the site between the two branches.
+For Alternative 3, Configuration D, Option2, approximately 49.42 acres of the approximately 120.42 acres of the Proposed Project site will be left undisturbed.
+This will include a large swath along the east side of the reservoir and a large, contiguous area in the western portion of the reservoir adjacent to the east branch.
 With areas of undisturbed vegetation left throughout, the site will more closely resemble the mix of disturbed and vegetated areas found under existing conditions than with the Proposed Project.